rancher/rke2/developer-docs/about_rke2_docs.md

 As its name suggests, the main target for this documentation is Rancher RKE2 users.
 Covering RKE2 topics such as architecture, installation and upgrade process, and security from an end-user perspective.

-The documentation's source lingers as markdown files in the `docs/` directory within this repository.
+The markdown files in the `docs/` directory within this repository are the documentation's source.
 These documents are processed using [mkdocs](https://www.mkdocs.org/) and served on <https://docs.rke2.io/> as a documentation website.

 Since the documents use a specific markdown superset, [pymdown](https://facelessuser.github.io/pymdown-extensions/), it is preferred to process them using `mkdocs` beforehand to have a better understanding.
 However, any markdown preview tool should be able to render them.